Zeex/samp-plugin-crashdetect/README.md

 Donate
 ------

-If you like crashdetect and want to support its development, consider making a [donation][donate].
+If you like CrashDetect and want to support its development, consider making a [donation][donate].

 [forum]: http://forum.sa-mp.com/showthread.php?t=262796
 [downloads]: https://github.com/Zeex/samp-plugin-crashdetect/tree/downloads